Russell-Waterhouse/programming-tools/README.md

 ## Why?

-### Why Would You Put Algorithms, Algorithms, Data Structures, Design Patterns, and Software Architectures in the Same Repository?
+### Why Would You Put Algorithms, Architectures, Data Structures, Design Patterns, Frameworks, and Resources all in the same Repository

-Because they're all tools that software engineers use to get repeated results.
+Because they're all tools that software engineers use and should understand.
 They're all in the same toolbox.
 They're all tools that I can reach for to get repeatable results when I see a problem I recognize.